 There are strategies you can use right now with the digital tools at your fingertips to start creating a local buzz for your business.

-Small business can embrace local marketing in a couple of ways to gain a competitive advantage over many larger brands.
+Small businesses can embrace local marketing in many ways to gain a competitive advantage over many larger brands.
 Let’s take a look at some of these local marketing strategies.

-Being on top of your SEO is the first place you want to start.
-SEO is important because it helps people find your site online.
+Being on top of your local SEO strategy is the first place you want to start.
+Local SEO is important because it helps people find your business website online.

 This is key for local businesses that want to appear on the first page of search engines like Google.
 A lot of people (your target customers, in fact) type in their location plus a keyword when they do a search.